 Amenities on Trains from Turin to Rome

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st-class and 2nd-class cars (1st-class passengers get a free drink and a choice of newspaper), and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First class passengers get a free drink and a choice of newspaper.)
+A cafe car is available to all passengers.

 Turin and Rome Train Stations